POINTERS:

 }

-· An explicit cast is used when assigning the address of (which is implicitly a double * pointer) to p, which is an int * pointer.
+· An explicit cast is used when assigning the address of x (which is implicitly a double * pointer) to p, which is an int * pointer.

 · While this cast is correct, it does not cause the program to act as intended.